Daimler invests more in Rastatt, adds third shift

-FRANKFURT Daimler (DAIGn.DE) will invest another 600 million euros $734.6 million (472.89 million pounds) by the end of 2013 in its Rastatt plant in Germany, where it will add a third shift starting in October to meet demand for its line of compact Mercedes-Benz premium cars.
+FRANKFURT, July 16 Daimler will invest another 600 million euros ($734.6 million) by the end of 2013 in its Rastatt plant in Germany, where it will add a third shift starting in October to meet demand for its line of compact Mercedes-Benz premium cars.

 The investment will fund a second phase of expansion for Rastatt, bringing total capital expenditure to 1.2 billion euros, Daimler said on Monday.